Laplace transform: Probability theory

+where $\operatorname{E}[r]$ is the expectation of random variable $r$.

 By convention, this is referred to as the Laplace transform of the random variable X itself.
 Here, replacing s by −t gives the moment generating function of X. The Laplace transform has applications throughout probability theory, including first passage times of stochastic processes such as Markov chains, and renewal theory.